johnmarktaylor91/torchlens/README.md

 it intentionally leaves out certain functionality: for example, it has no functions for loading models or stimuli, or for analyzing the extracted activations.
-This is in part because it's impossible to predict all the things you might want to do with the activations, or all the possible models you might want to look at, but also because there are already excellent packages for doing these things.
-Here are a few--let me know if I've missed any!
+This is in part because it's impossible to predict all the things you might want to do with the activations, or all the possible models you might want to look at, but also because there are already outstanding packages for doing these things.
+Here are a few-let me know if I've missed any!

 - [ThingsVision](https://github.com/ViCCo-Group/thingsvision): has excellent functionality for loading vision models, loading stimuli, and analyzing the extracted activations.